tulsi-avenger/SearchYourWord-on-TerminalOrCmd/README.md

   2. Go to that folder and open your terminal/cmd (you'll get option for that on right click).
   3. In terminal/cmd type "python3 search_file.py".

-  //prerequistic is python3 installed in laptop.
+  //prerequistic is python3 should be installed.